rojoambinina/cryptocopier/README.md

-This little code is just a homemade webscraping algorithm, to store in a file "Litecoin_address.txt" the top 100 richest in litecoin on https://bitinfocharts.com
+These little codes are just a homemade webscraping algorithm, to store in a ".txt" file the top 100 richest on https://bitinfocharts.com in cryptomoney: Litecoin, Dogecoin, Dashcoin, Reddcoin, Blackcoin ...

-To use this it, you just have to install BeautifulSoup and Requests modules.
-That's all needed.
+To use it, you just need to install the BeautifulSoup and Requests modules.
+That's all you need.